“There is something about the outside of a horse that is good for the inside of a man.”- Winston Churchill

-The Equestrian therapy manager makes sure the horses are screened for suitability and undergo intensive training.
+The Equestrian therapy manager makes sure that the horses are screened for suitability and undergo intensive training.

-Volunteers also receive expert training to provide the necessary support to make this program possible.
+Volunteers also receive specialized training to provide the necessary support to maximize the effectiveness of this program.

-During a typical session, the ride is encouraged to learn introductory care of the horse and basic riding skills Interaction with the staff, horses and volunteers helps participants develop interaction and socialization skills.
+During a typical session, the rider is encouraged to learn introductory care of the horse and basic riding skills.
+Interaction with the staff, horses, and volunteers helps participants to develop and improve interaction and socialization skills.

-They help with modified chores including, feeding, grooming and cleaning stables and stalls.
-Special equipment can be used if necessary.
+The individuals help with modified chores including, feeding and grooming the horses and donkeys and cleaning stables and stalls.
+Special equipment is used as necessary.

-Everyone at Verland is encouraged to visit the stable and enjoy the company of the animals which include horses, miniature donkeys, chickens, a cat and dog.
+Visitors are always welcomed at the stable to enjoy the company of the animals which include horses, miniature donkeys, chickens, a cat, and dog.